sunnypilot/sunnypilot/sunnypilot/common/README.md

 *   **Handling**: Inside the callback, the code iterates through the changed paths provided by the OS.
 It extracts the filename and calls `_trigger_callbacks` to invalidate the cache for that specific parameter.

 ### Python `ctypes` Integration
-The use of `ctypes` (Python Software Foundation, n.d.) is a strategic choice.
+The use of `ctypes` (Python Software Foundation, 2025) is a strategic choice.
 It allows the Python interpreter to load shared libraries (`libc.so.6` on Linux, `CoreServices` on macOS) and call C functions directly.
 This approach avoids the overhead of spawning subprocesses or compiling external C extensions, keeping the codebase pure Python while achieving C-level system integration.

 ### Memory Impact Analysis
  With 232 defined parameters in `param_keys.h`, the maximum static RAM footprint of `ParamWatcher` is estimated to be **less than 250 KB**.
 Even if every single parameter were cached simultaneously, this static usage is negligible.
-Crucially, this stable footprint is likely more probable to maintain no trend of memory increase, whenc compared to the standard `Params::get` approach, which generates **megabytes** of short-lived "garbage" allocations per second, forcing the Python Garbage Collector to pause execution repeatedly.
+Importantly, this stable footprint is likely more probable to maintain no trend of memory increase, whenc compared to the standard `Params::get` approach, which generates **megabytes** of short-lived "garbage" allocations per second, forcing the Python Garbage Collector to pause execution repeatedly.

 ## Architectural Integration: The Process-Local Singleton Pattern
 To ensure resource efficiency within openpilot's multi-process architecture (e.g., `ui`, `controlsd`, `modeld`), `ParamWatcher` implements the Singleton design pattern (Gamma et al., 1994) using the Python `__new__` allocator.